hipertipo/tempEdit/README.md

 4. Choose how the source glyphs will be imported:

    fonts → fonts
-   : import each source into a separate font:
+   : import each source into a separate font

    ![](imgs/tempedit-fonts-fonts.png)

    fonts → layers
-   : import sources as layers of a single font:
+   : import sources as layers of a single font

    ![](imgs/tempedit-fonts-layers.png)